crackx02/Wireframe/README.md

 ## Known issues

 - `/wf_phys_constraintlimits` and `wf_phys_normals` don't seem to work/render properly.
+Normals are only rendered when available, which currently seems to only be the case for terrain cell meshes (shown with hidden objects enabled).
-This appears to be an issue with the game's physics engine implementation.
+Constraint limit rendering seems to be an issue with the game's physics engine implementation.
 Might be fixed in a future mod update.
-- Terrain and some static object's collisions are not visualized.
-Again, an implementation issue.
-Might be fixed in a mod update.
 - The visualization jitters when moving around.
-This is because the visualization is not interpolated between ticks.
-May be fixed in a mod update.
+This depends on which physics world is being visualized - see `/wf_phys_setworld` (**tick** worlds are not interpolated and will thus jitter).
 - Some collision shapes appear to clip into each other a bit at the edges even when no forces are applied to them.
-This is most likely the result of the `margin` parameter in the object's shapeset json.
+The visualization is not 100% accurate.